It’s the weekend and you’re probably hearing this a LOT at home — “Maaa, am booooooooooored!”

 a) Encourage it:

-Spend a good amount of time interacting with them and encourage them spending time with themselves.
+Spend a good amount of time interacting with them and encourage them to spend time with themselves.

 Give them outlets to be creative, and maybe even initiate and help develop their creative thought process.
 Ask them about the lives their soft toys lead and what they think about outer space.